-A common assumption when it comes to influencers and brands is that a large following reflects the relevance of a Twitter account (and by proxy its owner).
+A common assumption when it comes to influencers and brands is that a large following reflects the relevance of a Twitter or Instagram account (and by proxy its owner).
 True, Obama and the Pope are relevant and have lots of followers.
-But also ‘false’, if your followers are mainly robots and people outside your target audience.
+But also ‘false’, if your followers are mainly robots and people outside of your target audience.
 Those who choose to buy followers will see the follower number go up, but authentic engagement rates go straight down.

-I once worked with a client who had tens of thousand of followers and when I analysed the account with TwitterAudit.com, it turned out that 97% were “likely to be fake”.
+I once worked with a client who had tens of thousands of followers.
+But, when I analyzed the account with TwitterAudit.com, it turned out that 97% were “likely to be fake”.
 She looked popular on Twitter but in reality, potentially only 3% were listening and engaging with her content.

 I recently got this question in an email from a client: